-Dawn Ennis is a freelance journalist, a blogger at lifeafterdawn.com, HuffPost and Medium, and the host of a talk show on YouTube: “RiseUP With Dawn Ennis.”
-She reports for NBC News, The Advocate, The Los Angeles Blade, NewNowNext, GO Magazine and Outsports.
+Dawn Ennis is a freelance journalist, an on-camera reporter for CTVoice OutLoud on WTNH-TV and the host of “RiseUP With Dawn Ennis.”
+She also reports for The Los Angeles Blade, Forbes.com, Senior Executive, and Connecticut Voice Magazine.

 With political and media bigotry against trans people running rampant, one powerful weapon of resistance has been to find joy and pleasure wherever possible.

 Relentless anti-trans lawmaking and bigotry means that Pride month is becoming just another month of hell for trans Americans.
 To find some joy, try to avoid the haters.